 You can group runs by any column, for example by hyperparameter.
 Here's an example of what that looks like:

-Graphs: Each line represents the mean of the group, and the shading indicates the variance.
-This behavior can be change in the graph settings.
+- Graphs: Each line represents the group's mean, and the shading indicates the variance.
+This behavior can be changed in the graph settings.

 Click the grouping button and clear group fields at any time, which returns the table and graphs to their ungrouped state.